victorlocomotiv/talk-nodejs-and-express/src/README.md

  - Express by default uses Jade as template engine
    - In Jade indentation matters
-   - Jade don't allow you to mix spaces and tabs indentation
+   - Jade doesn't allow you to mix spaces and tabs indentation
-   - In Jade you don't close tags, so it make easier to handle your front-end code
+   - In Jade you don't close tags, so it makes it easier to handle your front-end code
    - Jade can include view parts
    - Jade looks a lot like Ruby Slim (template engine for Ruby on Rails), but it's not the same thing!